snacsnoc/snacklinux/README.md

 ```
 Now run `dropbear` to start the dropbear SSH server.

-If you receive an error such as `PTY allocation request failed on channel 0` when trying to SSH into SnackLinux, try the below:
+If you receive an error such as `PTY allocation request failed on channel 0` after you have installed when trying to SSH into SnackLinux, try the below:

 ```
 rm -rf /dev/pts